Guide to self-invested personal pensions (SIPPS)

 Please correct the following errors before you continue:

-We wrote this guide to give you useful information about pensions, but it's not personal advice.
+We wrote this guide to give you useful information about pensions but it’s not personal advice.
 Please consider taking advice if unsure.
-If you choose to invest, just remember that investments can go down as well as up in value, so you could get back less than you put in.
-You can’t normally access money in a pension until age 55 (57 from 2028).
-Pension and tax rules can change though, and their benefits depend on your circumstances.
+Remember investments can go down as well as up in value so you could get back less than you put in.
+You can’t normally access money in a pension until age 55 (57 from 2028) when up to 25% is usually tax free and the rest taxable.
+Pension and tax rules can change and their benefits depend on your circumstances.

 Pensions were created to help us save for retirement.
-But most traditional personal pensions don't give you the flexibility to invest where you want to.
+But many traditional personal pensions don't give you the flexibility to invest where you want to.
 In this guide you'll learn:

 - How SIPPs work - and how to take maximum advantage